getodk/docs/odk2-src/hope-study-tour-client-details.rst

 Implementation
 --------------------------

-The HTML file file:`tables/femaleClients/html/femaleClients_detail.html` is, minimal, like its sister *List View* HTML file, and provides only a basic skeleton of the user interface which will be filled in by :file:`tables/femaleClients/js/femaleClients_detail.js`
+The HTML file :file:`tables/femaleClients/html/femaleClients_detail.html` is minimal, like its sister *List View* HTML file, and provides only a basic skeleton of the user interface which will be filled in by :file:`tables/femaleClients/js/femaleClients_detail.js`

 The JavaScript file :file:`femaleClients_detail.js` implements the basic *Detail View* workflow.
 The call that launched the view provided a query as a parameter that selects which record will be displayed in the *Detail View*.
 This record is retrieved with the :code:`odkData.getViewData(...)` call.
 The returned record is used to fill in the basic info at the top of the screen, and then the :guilabel:`Client Forms` and :guilabel:`Partner Forms` are created.
 These buttons link to the :doc:`hope-study-tour-follow-up-forms` using :code:`odkTables.editRowWithSurvey(...)` and :code:`odkTables.addRowWithSurvey(...)` API calls.
 All the buttons in the :guilabel:`Client Forms` section use the table ID *femaleClients* and the client ID of the selected record, while all the buttons in the :guilabel:`Partner Forms` section use the table ID *maleClients* and the male client ID (read from the selected record).